 Sometimes people get stuck in support groups for narcissistic abuse recovery.

-Support groups for narcissistic abuse recovery are not for everyone.
+Support groups for narcissistic abuse recovery scream no contact no matter what.

 - Some of the stories are pretty graphic, and you can easily retraumatize yourself, sending your anxiety through the roof for days.